 Wall-clock execution time is measured for the proposed approach running on the above GPUs, and for YFilter executed on the 12-core CPU.
-In the case of YFilter, parsing time is not measured, since a similar SAX-like approach is utilized by the GPU; furthermore, the focus of this work is on filtering.
+In the case of YFilter, parsing time is not measured, since it is done on CPU and uses similar streaming SAX techniques.
 Execution time starts from having the parsed documents in the cache.
 With regards to the GPU setup, execution time includes sending the parsed documents, filtering, and receiving back filtering results.